-77. Within the loan portfolio, the Council has fixed rate loans of £336.8m which protect against interest rate rises.
+86. Within the current secured loan portfolio, the Council has fixed rate loans of £242.2m which protect against interest rate rises.
 The Council holds market loans of £48m of which £36m are Lender's Option Borrower's Option (LOBO) loans.
 The remaining £12m are classified as fixed rate debt.
-In 2022/23, one £5m loan will be in its call period during 2022/23 and so is reclassified for the period as variable.
-It is highly unlikely that the loan will be called given interest rates are now lower than those at the inception of the loan.
+In 2023/24, one £5m loan will be in its call period and so is reclassified for the period to variable and then will revert to fixed if not called.
+Based on current market condition the Council's treasury advisers suggest there is 11.22% likelihood of the loan being called.
 In the event the lender exercises the option to change the rate or terms of the loan, the Council will consider the new terms and the option of repayment of the loan without penalty.
 The Council may utilise cash resources for repayment or may consider replacing the loan by borrowing from the approved sources.
 The default position however will be early repayment without penalty.
 The Council will not utilise LOBO loans for any new borrowing.
-In addition, a further £15m PWLB Fixed Rate EIP loans is expected to be obtained by the end of 21/22.
+In addition, a further £5m PWLB Fixed Rate EIP loans and £20m of LA loans is expected to be obtained by the end of 22/23.